-Use Worksheet B (on page 12) to determine a U.S. shareholder's pro rata share of earnings of a CFC invested in U.S. property that is subject to tax.
+Use Worksheet B to determine a U.S. shareholder's pro rata share of earnings of a CFC invested in U.S. property that is subject to tax.
 Only earnings of a CFC not distributed or otherwise previously taxed are subject to these rules.
 Thus, the amount of previously untaxed earnings limits the section 956 inclusion.
 A CFC's investment in U.S. property in excess of this limit will not be included in the taxable income of the CFC's U.S. shareholders.
 The balances in the previously taxed accounts of prior section 956 inclusions (see section 959(c)(1)(A)) and current or prior subpart F inclusions (see section 959(c)(2)) reduce what would otherwise be the current section 956 inclusion.

 The previously taxed accounts should be adjusted to reflect any reclassification of subpart F inclusions that reduced prior section 956 or 956A inclusions (see section 959(a)(2) and Schedule J).

 Distributions are also taken into account before the section 956 inclusion is determined.
 Distributions generally are treated as coming first from (and thus reducing the balances of) the previously taxed accounts.
 Thus, the U.S. shareholders must: